 - What are the right investments to stay competitive?

-If you want to get ahead on Amazon, it is imperative that you make a strategic plan for your growth.
+If you want to get ahead on Amazon, it is imperative that you make a strategic playbook for your growth.

 EXPLORE: Testing the Amazon waters